-3.4 Revisions With Respect to Provisions Governing Certain Mandatory Prepayments.
-Section 2.3(c)(iii) of the Financing Agreement is hereby amended in its entirety to read as follows:

-"(iii) Within five (5) days following the date of receipt by a Credit Party of any net cash proceeds from a capital contribution to, or the issuance of any Equity Interests of a Credit Party other than: (A) issuances by Borrower pursuant to any employee stock or stock option compensation plan permitted pursuant to the terms of this Agreement; or (B) cash applied toward payment of the indebtedness with respect to any of the Prior Convertible Notes; or (C) non-cash conversions of indebtedness with respect to any of the Prior Convertible Notes; provided, however, if the net cash proceeds are to be applied to payment of the indebtedness with respect to a Prior Junior Convertible Note, such net cash proceeds may be held by Borrower until the maturity date of such Prior Junior Convertible Note as long as they are then so applied."

-3.5 Revised Definition of Management Annualized Compensation.
-The definition of "Management Annualized Compensation" in Section 1.1 of the Financing Agreement is hereby amended in its entirety to read as follows:

-"Management Annualized Compensation" means the annualized cash compensation earned and paid in the period by Borrower and/or MES to Alan Kelley, Richard Gross, Marc Sylvester, Jim Trettel, Keith McGee, Rick MacPherson, John Pavlish or any other member of the Borrower's or MES' management team (exclusive of cash payments for sales commissions earned and paid to Marc Sylvester or any other sales personnel of the Borrower and/or MES.

-3.6 Revised Financial Covenants.
-Section 8.1 of the Financing Agreement is hereby amended in its entirety to read as follows:

-(a) "Section 8.1 Financial Covenants Minimum EBITDA.
+- 3.4 Revisions With Respect to Provisions Governing Certain Mandatory Prepayments.
+Section 2.3(c)(iii) of the Financing Agreement is hereby amended in its entirety to read as follows: - "(iii) Within five (5) days following the date of receipt by a Credit Party of any net cash proceeds from a capital contribution to, or the issuance of any Equity Interests of a Credit Party other than: (A) issuances by Borrower pursuant to any employee stock or stock option compensation plan permitted pursuant to the terms of this Agreement; or (B) cash applied toward payment of the indebtedness with respect to any of the Prior Convertible Notes; or (C) non-cash conversions of indebtedness with respect to any of the Prior Convertible Notes to equity, the Borrower shall prepay the Notes as set forth in Section 2.3(d) in an aggregate amount equal to 100% of such net cash proceeds; provided, however, if the net cash proceeds are to be applied to payment of the indebtedness with respect to a Prior Junior Convertible Note, such net cash proceeds may be held by Borrower until the maturity date of such Prior Junior Convertible Note as long as they are then so applied." - 3.5 Revised Definition of Management Annualized Compensation.
+The definition of "Management Annualized Compensation" in Section 1.1 of the Financing Agreement is hereby amended in its entirety to read as follows: - "Management Annualized Compensation" means the annualized cash compensation earned and paid in the period by Borrower and/or MES to Alan Kelley, Richard Gross, Marc Sylvester, Jim Trettel, Keith McGee, Rick MacPherson, John Pavlish or any other member of the Borrower's or MES' management team (exclusive of cash payments for sales commissions earned and paid to Marc Sylvester or any other sales personnel of the Borrower and/or MES. - 3.6 Revised Financial Covenants.
+Section 8.1 of the Financing Agreement is hereby amended in its entirety to read as follows: - (a) "Section 8.1 Financial Covenants Minimum EBITDA.
 On the dates listed below, Borrower and its Subsidiaries, on a consolidated basis, shall have EBITDA for the twelve (12) month period ending on the date of such calculation of not less than: